A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Preliminaries

 Moreover, we also define:

-Then, we can introduce the following lemma, which characterizes when an occupancy measure is \emph{valid}. \begin{lemma}[\citet{rosenberg19a}] For every $ q \in [0, 1]^{|X\times A\times X|}$, it holds that $ q$ is a valid occupancy measure of an episodic loop-free MDP if and only if, for every $k \in [0 \ldots L-1]$, the following three conditions hold:
+Then, we can introduce the following lemma, which characterizes \emph{valid} occupancy measures. \begin{lemma}[\citet{rosenberg19a}] For every $ q \in [0, 1]^{|X\times A\times X|}$, it holds that $ q$ is a {valid} occupancy measure of an episodic loop-free MDP if and only if the following three conditions hold:

 where $P$ is the transition function of the MDP and $P^q$ is the one induced by $q$ (see Equation~\eqref{eq:induced_trans}). \end{lemma}

 Notice that any valid occupancy measure $q$ induces a transition function $P^{q}$ and a policy $\pi^{q}$ as: